TheSwiftAlps/Validator/PITCHME.md

 - Creation of a Notes API using Vapor 2.0
 - Specifications through an ad-hoc "Validator" project
 - Vapor ready to use in a Docker image
+- Team with highest number of green tests wins!

 ---